adamburley/AxcientAPI/README.md

 Jobs don't have a mock object, so it's unclear what properties are returned.
 The OpenAPI definition for job history is also clearly erroneous

+Some endpoints return errors in the mock if a trailing slash is used.
+E.g. `/client` returns data, `/client/` returns an error

 ## TODO / Features wanted

-1. [X] Devices do not carry client ID in the object, making them hard to pipe *Currently implemented by the module, not the API*
+1. [x] Devices do not carry client ID in the object, making them hard to pipe _Currently implemented by the module, not the API_
 2. [ ] Consider custom objects / classes
-3. [ ] Testing with Pester
+3. [ ] Testing with Pester [*In progress*]

 ## Functions